 by MARK CURTIS | 18 May 2020

-TAGGED: Aid, Syria, terrorism
+TAGGED: Aid, Syria, Terrorism

 Newly-discovered documents show how UK covert operations in Syria helped ‘shape perceptions’ of the war.
 The British government effectively ran Syrian opposition groups’ media offices and created publicity material aimed at Syrian and UK audiences, challenging the idea the UK has played a small role in the conflict.